Nucleon Short-Range Correlations and High-Momentum Dynamics: Implications on the Equation of State of Dense Matter

 is the Migdal--Luttinger jump\cite{Migdal57,Lut60} of the single-nucleon momentum distribution $n_{\v{k}}^J$ at the Fermi momentum $k^J_{\rm{F}}$, see FIG.\,\ref{fig_nkANM}.
-The $Z$-factor is closely related to the NS cooling properties, as to be discussed in Subsection \ref{sub_NScooling}.
+Moreover, the $U_J$ here corresponds to the real part of the nucleon self-energy.
+The role of the $Z$-factor in NS cooling will be discussed in Subsection \ref{sub_NScooling}.
+In fact, the $Z$-factor renormalizes the density of states at the Fermi surface, and therefore enters any process involving phase-space integrals over fermions in neutron stars.
 Over the past decades, the nuclear physics community has devoted significant effort to probing the depletion of the nucleon Fermi sphere, mainly through transfer, pick-up, and $\rm{(e,e'p)}$ reactions.
 These measurements, usually expressed in terms of nucleon spectroscopic factors, provide direct constraints on $n_{\v{k}}^J(k_{\rm{F}-0}^J)$\cite{Jeu76,Mah85,Jam89,Lap93}.
 As shown in FIG.\,\ref{fig_SF}, where the spectroscopic factors are displayed as a function of target mass, it is well established that mean-field theory typically overpredicts the data by about 20$\sim$40\%, reflecting its neglect of dynamical correlations.
 In parallel, more recent analyses of inclusive and exclusive electron-nucleus scattering\cite{Hen15a,Hen14,Col15,Egi06,Shn07,Wei11,Kor14,Fa17}, nucleon-nucleus reactions\cite{Tang03,Pia06}, and medium-energy photon-nuclear absorption\cite{Wei15} have provided quantitative information on the size, shape, and isospin dependence of the HMT above the Fermi surface, as discussed in detail in Subsection \ref{sub_nk}, thereby constraining $n_{\v{k}}^J(k_{\rm{F}+0}^J)$.
 Taken together, these constraints, on both the depletion below $k_{\rm F}^J$ and the HMT above it, offer an important empirical determination of the Migdal--Luttinger jump and hence of the nucleon E-mass in neutron-rich nucleonic matter.